 Reception (and Nursery):

 - Children to enter/exit through the yellow door in the bottom car park.

 - Year 1 Children to enter/exit through the blue door in the bottom carpark.

-- Year 2 Children to enter through the blue door and exit through the green door in the bottom carpark.
+- Year 2 Children to enter/exit through the green door in the bottom carpark.

 Key Stage 2:

 - Children to enter/exit in the top playground next to the canopy.

 - Year 3 & Year 4 will exit in the top playground through the hall glass doors nearest the main gate